quacksouls/lyf/doc/data.md

 > **Exercise 6.** The function
 > [`Number()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)
-> provides a convenient way to convert a number from string represenation to the
+> provides a convenient way to convert a number from string representation to
-> number data type.
+> the number data type.
 Repeat Exercise 5, but using `Number()` only.
 >
 > **Exercise 7.** Instead of converting `"123"` to a number so it would compare
 > equal to `123`, you can use the code